-PowerPAD[TM], TINA-TI[TM], and TI E2E[TM] are trademarks of Texas Instruments.
-TINA[TM] and DesignSoft[TM] are trademarks of DesignSoft, Inc. WEBENCH[®] is a registered trademark of Texas Instruments.
-All trademarks are the property of their respective owners.
+PowerPAD, TINA-TI, E2E are trademarks of Texas Instruments.
+WEBENCH is a registered trademark of Texas Instruments.
+TINA, DesignSoft are trademarks of DesignSoft, Inc. All other trademarks are the property of their respective owners.

 11.5 Electrostatic Discharge Caution

 This integrated circuit can be damaged by ESD.
 Texas Instruments recommends that all integrated circuits be handled with appropriate precautions.
 Failure to observe proper handling and installation procedures can cause damage.